-Internship Option
+MANAGEMENT

 Workforce Development Degree

-Program Description:
+2) Management Internship Option 24 hours

-Learning to do, doing to learn.
+Option Description: Learning to do, doing to learn.
 That's the essence of the Management Internship option, designed not only to help students develop the managerial skills they must have to prosper in today's business world, but also to practice those skills in their own business setting.
 This option combines formal classroom study with a student-internship project at the student's place of employment.
 This option is recommended for current managers who wish to advance and need additional management training, those recently promoted to managerial positions, or those who have been identified by their employer as having managerial potential.

-Degree Awarded: Associate in Applied Science

-This program is offered at the Northeast Campus, the Southeast Campus, and on-site at corporations and organizations in the greater Tulsa area.

-Admission to the Program:
+Computer Information Systems 3 hours

+CSCI 1203 Computer Concepts and Applications

+or

+CSCI 1011 Introduction to Personal Computers

+and select two one credit hour software courses.

+Management 6 hours

+MGMT 1343 Management Internship I

+MGMT 1363 Management Internship II

+Recommended Electives 15 hours

+ACCT 2213 Financial Accounting

+ACCT 2223 Managerial Accounting

+BUSN 1053 Introduction to Business

+BUSN 2213 Small Business Management

+BUSN 2333 Principles of Finance

+BUSN 2363 Supervisory Management

+ECON 2023 Principles of Microeconomics

+MGMT 2303 Management Internship III

+MGMT 2343 Management Internship IV

+MGMT 2403 Critical Thinking for Results

+MGMT 2443 Imagination, Innovation, and Creativity

+MKTG 2343 Customer Service

+Total Credit Hours: 60

+Course has prerequisite (See course description section of catalog).

+All students in the Management Internship option must contact a

+Management Program instructor prior to enrolling in one of the Management Internship courses.